qudde/vanilj/README.md

  - [X] Builtin simple but extensible Widget library
  - [x] Easy to use Flex layout
  - [x] Lazy loading with "Future" widget
+ - [x] Integrates well with external libs like MobX and navigo router

 ## Installation & Development